appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes-configuration.md

   --type=kubernetes.io/tls
 ```

-- Remove the `.global.tlsWildcard` key from the `values.yaml` file.
+- Remove the `.global.tlsWildcard` key from the `values.yaml` file if it exists.

 ## Production Readiness